 The deadline for fellowship consideration is often earlier than the admission deadline.
 Be sure to check the deadline for your program in the GW Bulletin's Graduate Program Finder.

 For more information about fellowship opportunities, visit our graduate funding page.

 How can I apply for need-based financial aid?

 Check "yes" to question 18 on the application.
 This will prompt GW's Office of Student Financial Assistance (OSFA) to send you the necessary forms.

-You must be a U.S. citizen, permanent resident or refugee to apply for need-based financial aid.
-OFSA can provide additional information regarding the financial aid process.
+You must be a U.S. citizen, permanent resident, or refugee to apply for need-based financial aid.
+OSFA can provide additional information regarding the financial aid process.

 How do I check the status of my application?

-You may check your status anytime by logging into your online application.
+You may check your status any time by logging into your online application.
 On the dashboard, the 100% green circle indicates that you have submitted a complete electronic application form.
 It does not necessarily mean that we have received all required transcripts, recommendations, and/or test scores.
 The checklist will indicate what has been received and what is pending.
-Please allow 24-48 hours (or more if including a weekend) for the checklist to be updated after you have submitted your application.
+Please allow 1-2 business days for the checklist to be updated after you have submitted your application.

 Can I designate someone to check on my application status on my behalf?